opiumind/ts-notes/typescript.md

 import * as $ from "jquery";
 import { Component } from "@angular/core";
 ```
-* You should use relative imports for your own modules that are guaranteed to maintain their relative location at runtime
+* You should use relative imports for your own modules that are guaranteed to maintain their relative location at runtime.
-* A non-relative import can be resolved relative to baseUrl, or through path mapping
+* A non-relative import can be resolved relative to baseUrl, or through path mapping.
 * There are two possible module resolution strategies: Node and Classic.
 * You can use the `--moduleResolution` flag to specify the module resolution strategy.
 If not specified, the default is Node for `--module commonjs`, and Classic otherwise (including when `--module` is set to amd, system, umd, es2015, esnext, etc.).
 * Classic (`import { b } from "./moduleB"`) used to be TypeScript’s default resolution strategy.
 For non-relative it will search all the way up from the current folder of the file with the import.
 For relative by standard usual way.
-* Node resolution (`var x = require("./moduleB");`) for relative resolution: file name -> package.json in the folder -> index.js in the folder
+* Node resolution (`var x = require("./moduleB");`) for relative resolution: file name -> package.json in the folder -> index.js in the folder.
-* Node resolution for non-relative resolution: all steps above in each directory all the way up
+* Node resolution for non-relative resolution: all steps above in each directory all the way up.
 * Additional module resolution flags:
 - - "baseUrl", informs the compiler where to find modules.
 Given path is relative, it is computed based on current directory.
 - - "paths", ("baseUrl" must be specified for this flag, "paths" are resolved relative to "baseUrl") location for specific modules: